jakubzahumensky/Zahumensky_et_al_2022-Fiji_macros/README.md

 # Nce102_SL_paper
 Fiji macro used for quantitative analysis of microscopy images of yeast transversal (medial) sections.
 It was developed for the paper Zahumensky et al., 2022 (doi:).
 Please cite that paper if using this macro.

 The macro uses cell segmentation masks created with Cellpose software (Stringer et al., 2021).
-The filename format of the masks is: "MASK_"+original_filename.
+The filename format of the masks is: original_filename+"_cp_masks.png".
 Do not change this.

 For the macro to work properly, the data must be organized in the following manner:
 - Parent folder: experiment code (at least 8 characters)